piranha/solovyov.net/src/en/2017/server-side-rendering.md

   (format "<img src=\"%s\">" image-source))
 ```

-I wrote [first version][1] of this rendering for Rum back in January 2016, and
+I wrote [first version][1] of this rendering for Rum back in January 2016, which
-Nikita (and other contributors) developed in a properly working thing.
-We've got
+Nikita (author of Rum) and other contributors developed into a properly working
-a server-side rendering, but without React runtime, in JVM, with synchronous
+thing.
+We've got a server-side rendering, but without React runtime, in JVM,
-(yay!) network reads, with multithreading: in other words, pure joy!
+with synchronous (yay!) network reads, with multithreading: in other words, pure
+joy!

 [1]: https://github.com/tonsky/rum/commit/5add8dfb4d1e077b0b63a9b2eb76d77ec593817d